rasikaphutane/rasikaphutane/Readme.md

 **☁️ MLOps & Cloud Deployment**
 *From Jupyter notebooks to production-ready solutions*

+**🤖 AI Ethics & Responsible AI**
+*Because with great power comes great responsibility*

 ---

-## 🌟 Fun Facts About Me
+## 🌸 Fun Facts About Me

-- 🌍 I believe AI will help us explore space better
-- 🤖 I debug code like I'm negotiating with robots
-- 📚 I read research papers like they're sci-fi novels
-- ☕ Coffee is my fuel for late-night model training
-- 🎮 I think neural networks are just very complex games
+- 💻 I believe women in tech are changing the world, one line of code at a time
+- 🎨 I see patterns in data like others see art in paintings
+- 📊 My ideal weekend: binge-watching ML tutorials with a cup of chai ☕
+- 🌟 I'm fascinated by how neural networks mimic the human brain
+- 🚀 Dream goal: Contributing to AI research that makes a difference

 ---